 The meeting of the Senate Forum for Policy Research (SFPR) convened on Thursday at the Pakistan Institute of Parliamentary Services (PIPS).

-Chaired by Senator Col (R) Syed Tahir Hussain Mashhadi, the meeting was attended by Senator Nisar Muhammad Khan, Senator Afrasiab Khattak, Senator Mir Muhammad Naseer Mengal, Senator Sehar Kamran, Senator Ilyas Ahmed Bilour, Senator Chaudhary Shujaat Hussain.
+Chaired by Senator Col (R) Syed Tahir Hussain Mashadi, the meeting was attended by Senator Dr. Jehanzeb Jamaldini, Senator Nuzhat Sadiq, Senator Afrasiab Khattak, Senator Mir Muhammad Naseer Mengal, Senator Sehar Kamran, Senator Faisal Javed, Senator Nisar Muhammad Khan and Senator Ilyas Ahmed Bilour.